benders5e/benders5e/waterbender.md

 </div>

 #### Water Ring
 In combat, you surround yourself with a ring of water which you can use as your source of bending.
+While surrounded by this ring, once per turn you can reduce the cost of a bending form by one chi.

 The water also helps protect you from attacks, granting you a +2 bonus to AC.

 You must spend one chi on one of your turns to create the ring and gain these benefits.
+After 1 minute, the ring disappears, and you must spend another chi to create it once again.

 #### Water Arms
 You coat your arms in water, increasing your reach by 5 feet.
 When you take an opportunity attack, you can attempt to grapple the target instead.
 Your grapple ends if anything passes through the water tendril.

-With these tendrils, you also gain the ability to block non-bending melee attacks as a reaction, reducing the damage by 1d10 + your waterbending modifier + your waterbender level.
+With these tendrils, you also gain the ability to use your Redirection ability on non-bending melee attacks.

 You must spend one chi on one of your turns to collect water around your arms and gain these benefits.